Ceribit/Android-Basics-Collection/Using-Libraries/Room/README.md

                }
            }
         }

 7. Create the ViewModel

-- What is a ViewModel?:
+- What is a ViewModel?
   A ViewModel holds your app's UI data in a lifecycle-conscious way.
 It acts as a communication channel that facilitates information flow between the Repository and UI

   e.g.